Pleural Effusion Treatment & Management

 Pleurodesis

-Patients with poor performance status (Karnofsky score < 70) and a life expectancy of less than 3 months can be treated with repeated outpatient thoracentesis as needed to palliate symptoms.
-Unfortunately, pleural effusions can reaccumulate rapidly, and the risk of complications increases with repeated drainage.
+Patients with poor performance status (Karnofsky score < 70) and a life expectancy of less than 3 months should not be treated with pleurodesis, and can be treated with repeated outpatient thoracentesis as needed to palliate symptoms.
+[56] Unfortunately, pleural effusions can reaccumulate rapidly, and the risk of complications increases with repeated drainage.

-In addition, patients with lung entrapment from malignant effusions are not candidates for repeated thoracentesis, which does not relieve dyspnea in such patients, nor for pleurodesis, as the visceral and parietal pleural surfaces cannot stay apposed to allow the bridging fibrosis.
-The best treatment for effusions in such patients is the insertion of an indwelling tunneled catheter, which allows patients to remove pleural fluid as needed at home.[41]
+Patients with lung entrapment from malignant effusions are not good candidates for repeated thoracentesis, because they may not relieve dyspnea in such patients, nor for pleurodesis, as the visceral and parietal pleural surfaces cannot stay apposed to allow the bridging fibrosis.
+The best treatment for effusions in such patients may be the insertion of an indwelling tunneled catheter, which allows patients to remove pleural fluid as needed at home.
+[57]

 A 2006 systematic review found that in pleurodesis, rotating the patient through different positions did not appear necessary to ensure distribution of soluble sclerosing agents throughout the pleural space.
 In addition, neither protracted drainage after instillation of sclerotics nor the use of larger-bore chest tubes increased the effectiveness of pleurodesis.[42]